jtauber/ryland/README.md

 In no particular order:

+- helpers for pagination
+- ability to pass in a function to dynamically generate output filename
 - move over other sites to use Ryland
 - incorporate more common elements that emerge
 - improve error handling